-When considering an investment in IT, whether installation of a new system, or upgrade of an existing system, we need to understand how the investment is likely to perform.
+When considering an investment in IT, whether the installation of a new system or the upgrade of an existing system, we need to understand how the investment is likely to perform.
 Of course, the project is being considered in order to enhance business workflow, but how do we evaluate the cost/benefit ratio?
 Estimating ROI (Return on Investment) is one way to demonstrate the relative value of the investment.
 This can help us understand whether the IT investment is a net income resource or a net expense.
 Some key questions that need to be answered to understand and use ROI to our advantage are as follows:

 How do we measure ROI for an IT investment?